-Don’t invest too much time, resource (or emotions, for that matter!) into it.
+Don’t invest too much time, or too many resources (or emotions, for that matter!) into it.
 The goal of this stage is to make informed design decisions, so keep in mind: both validation of ideas and their rebut are equally valuable.

-There is an abundance of prototyping forms and techniques, but to make the most out of the process we recommend making prototypes high-fidelity so that your testers won’t question its authenticity.
+There is an abundance of prototyping forms and techniques, but to make the most out of the process we recommend making prototypes high-fidelity so that your testers won’t question their authenticity.

 Here’s a rundown on what kind of tools we use while prototyping:

-As well as some tips on how to make prototyping nice’n’quick:
+As well as some tips on how to make prototyping easier and quicker:

 Design thinking is all about empathy, and users are the center focus point of all activities